onnx.h#

 -

-onnx::utils::String domain#
+onnx_light::utils::String domain#

 -

-class OptionalProto : public onnx::Message#
+class OptionalProto : public onnx_light::Message#

 - #include <onnx.h>